 Pay for an advertisement and Facebook dials up your business post penetration.
 In the real world, an advert attracts new eyes to your product and generates new interest but on Facebook, you’re justing paying to have more of your existing followers see your posts.

-Your purpose should be singular; get visitors by getting them off Facebook
+Your purpose should be singular; get visitors by getting them from Facebook, not on it

 Why bother posting on Facebook?
 Your purpose should be singular; get visitors by getting them off Facebook…

-That means that if you spend your time creating and posting rich content into Facebook, or Instagram, or Twitter, then you are scoring Google points for those social networks and not your business project.
+That means that if you spend your time creating and posting rich content into Facebook, or Instagram, or Twitter, then you are scoring Google points for those social networks and not your project website.

-Consider this article – this content is being generated in the Graphic Design domain.
+Consider this article – the content is being generated in the Graphic Design domain.
 Sure, we’ll post a link on Facebook but it will be clickbait;

 ‘PROMOTING YOUR BUSINESS ON FACEBOOK IS A WASTE OF TIME – this is where should you invest your energies…’